Sebarz98/NeuroLupus_ML/README.md

 ## Conclusion

-Summarize the key findings from your results.
 In this project, we experimented with different machine learning models to classify patients with NPSLE, SLE, and controls based on MRI-derived features.
 XGBoost emerged as the top-performing model, achieving the highest accuracy and balanced metrics on the test set.
 Further analysis and fine-tuning may be required to improve classification performance, especially for Logistic Regression and Random Forest models.